 On one level, the three weeks reflect a most difficult period in the Jewish calendar.
 On another level, they are a symbol for the times of inner struggle that we face in our spiritual lives.
-This year, these two levels of meaning combine with the grave crisis taking place in the Land of Israel to make the battles of Bein haMetzarim starkly tangible and real.
+This year, these two levels of meaning combine with the many crises taking place in the Land of Israel, the Middle East and the world, to make the battles of Bein haMetzarim starkly tangible and real.

 How do we survive these painful straits?
 How do we overcome the obstacles that lie in our path?

 Here are some suggestions for coping during the “narrow straits”, along with several strategies for trying to rise above them.

 There is a saying in Israel: “Gam ze ya’avor” – “this too shall pass.”
 Life is ever changing; nothing stays the same.
 This stressful period will also come to an end.
 In the meanwhile, we need to use our intellect to combat the feeling that we are trapped in this state forever.
 We need to be patient and persevere, to wait things out and go about our life as best we can.
 Sri Ramakrishna used to say: “He who forbears, survives.”

 The “narrow straits” is a time of spiritual insecurity.
 It usually coincides with objective difficulties in our physical lives.
 These difficulties arouse all of our fears, doubts and sensitivities.
 The challenge for us is to not give in to despair.
 Whether it is the crisis in our country or personal struggles in our individual lives, we cannot let anything unsettle us.
 No matter what problems beset us, we need to firmly fix our gaze toward God.